SPONSOR A KIDDUSH

 BOOKING A KIDDUSH

 DO I HAVE TO ORDER FROM YOUR MENU OR CAN I PURCHASE THE FOOD MYSELF?

 You may purchase pre-packed and sealed foods yourself that are under Kashrut supervision (Meat products must be discussed with us prior).
 Any opened or unsealed foods will not be permitted.
-You must purchase enough for minimum 30 people.
+You must purchase enough for a minimum of 40 people.
 Alcoholic drinks must be provided by you.
 You will still need to book date with us, so please contact us first.
 If you choose this option, we will suggest a £30 donation towards disposables etc

 CAN I BOOK A CATERER?